 Vinyasa | Yin | Meditation | Yoga Sculpt

 Trish Tillman began to practice yoga asana in 2008, in order to balance out the stresses of grad school and martial arts training.
 She took her first yoga teacher training at Pure Prana Yoga in Alexandria in 2013, completed an advanced yoga teacher training with Hari-kirtana das and Ashley Litecky Elenbaas at Sky House Yoga in Silver Spring in the spring of 2019, and has also helped to train and mentor several cohorts of newer yoga teachers herself.
-In her non-yoga pursuits, Trish also completed her PhD in History in 2018.
+In her non-yoga pursuits, Trish also completed her PhD in History in 2018 and is received her black belt in Gracie Jiu-Jitsu in 2022.
 Trish's approach to teaching yoga is both iconoclastic and informed by tradition, and has also been inspired by conversations with internationally-known teacher Alexandria Crow.
 The teachings of bhakti yoga, the yoga of devotion, are the core of Trish's philosophical approach to yoga, and you might experience some of these teachings in her classes without even realizing it!